jmartinqs/python-test/README.md

 # python-test
-Python data analyst (working with machine learning in anaconda)
+Python data analyst (working with machine learning in anaconda using jupyter notebook)